LNER Class A4 4489 Dominion of Canada: Preservation

-60010 Dominion of Canada was withdrawn at Darlington shed on 29 May 1965 and on 5 July 1965 was marked in Darlington's records as 'for sale to be scrapped'.

-After 60010 was condemned and her double chimney was removed for either 60024 Kingfisher or 60004 William Whitelaw, both in the works at that time, she was placed behind Darlington motive power depot and forgotten.
+In May 1965, the Dominion of Canada was sent to Darlington Works for repairs.
+However, its boiler was discovered to be in poor condition and the engine was instead withdrawn and on 5 July, it was marked in Darlington's records as 'for sale to be scrapped'.
+After 60010 was condemned and its double chimney was removed for either No. 60024 Kingfisher or No. 60004 William Whitelaw, both in the works at that time, it was placed behind Darlington motive power depot and forgotten.
 For many months it was left lying derelict, almost totally hidden in the weeds and rough bushes at the end of a siding from the MPD, nose into the embankment of the Haughton Road bridge in Darlington.
 Despite this being a busy main road, very few people were aware of the engine being enveloped by the undergrowth.
-Some time after Darlington MPD was closed on 26 March 1966, No. 60010 was moved to Crewe works for cosmetic restoration and repainted in BR Brunswick green livery due to the LNER garter blue livery's expense.
+Sometime after Darlington MPD was closed on 26 March 1966, No. 60010 was moved to Crewe works on 27 April for cosmetic restoration and repainted in BR Brunswick green livery due to the LNER garter blue livery's expense.

-She was donated to the Canadian Railroad Historical Association (CRHA) by British Rail.
+She was donated to the Canadian Railroad Historical Association (CRHA) by British Railways.
 Since May 1966, 60010 has been preserved by the CRHA at the Canadian Railway Museum at Delson/Saint-Constant, Quebec, near Montreal.
-The CPR bell and 5-chime whistle were shipped out with 60010, but were not refitted due to the double chimney obscuring the bell's original position.
-Previously stored in a secure building with other equipment and locomotives, the engine was in a very poor cosmetic state, its front end in particular was badly damaged by a diesel engine's buckeye coupler when being moved into the building in 2008.
+The CPR bell and 5-chime whistle were shipped out with 60010, but they were not refitted due to the double chimney obscuring the bell's original position.
+Stored in a secure building with other equipment and locomotives, the engine ended up in a very poor cosmetic state, its front end in particular was badly damaged by a diesel engine's buckeye coupler when being moved into the building in 2008.
 A cosmetic restoration was originally planned for 2010, but for unknown reasons, did not go ahead.